Collaboration

 • File-based references for stable lookup material

-• Image references where visual context matters
+• Image or PDF references where visual context matters

 • Voice notes transcribed into reusable text context